GT-Corp/myths-and-facts-about-programming/README.md

     - discuss with team member/management

 - The amount of time you spend typing code depends on your role and job description.
 There will be days you won't be typing any code.
-- Majority of programming job requires maintaining an existing system written over years by several people.
-You will be required to add features, customize, fix bugs etc
+- Majority of programming job requires maintaining an existing system written over the years by several people.
+You will be required to add features, customize, fix bugs, etc

 ### You won't require a college degree to be a programmer
 ### Everyone can learn and be a programmer within months
 ### Programming is really hard
 - Neutral.
-- It depends on the individual, their learning/intellectual capability and type of programming role they learn/get into.
+- It depends on the individual, their learning/intellectual capability, and the type of programming role they learn/get into.
 - There will be certain things you can learn easily.
-But a college degree will definitely help to broaden your perspective and learn things quickly.
+But a college degree will help to broaden your perspective and learn things quickly.

-### Is monotonous  ... like working in assembly line at a factory
+### Is monotonous  ... like working in the assembly line at a factory
 - False
-- In certain days or working in same role for a long time, you may get a feel of your job being monotonous.
+- On certain days or working in the same role for a long time, you may get a feel of your job being monotonous.
-- But it's not like working in assembly line.
+- But it's not like working in the assembly line.
 It requires lots of thinking and analysis.

 ### Programming is not for girls
 - False